▸ Examples

 Symbiotica is too young to have a long case-study list.
 Here's what's real today — what's shipped, what's running, and what we use ourselves.

-Imperia produces themed live-ops events for Storm8's long-running mobile game Bakery Story.
-Each event ships a curated bundle of 4 to 28 assets — themed ovens, food, decorations, viral coin variants — to a strict spec (slot count, naming, plot grids, rotations).
+A mobile-game studio ships themed live-ops events on a tight cadence.
+Each event ships a curated bundle of assets — themed props, food, decorations, viral variants — to strict per-game specs (slot count, naming, plot grids, rotations).

 We built the end-to-end pipeline.
-A game designer drops a brief into Telegram (`/idea`).
+A game designer drops a brief into a chat channel.
 A Planning agent triages it into a clean backlog card.
-The Designer agent takes the brief, proposes three theme directions, locks one, expands it into the narrative hook, and emits the 28-asset prompt list.
-ComfyUI renders against a custom Bakery LoRA we trained.
+The Designer agent takes the brief, proposes three theme directions, locks one, expands it into the narrative hook, and emits the per-asset prompt list.
+The hosted pipeline renders against a custom per-game style we trained.
 A Critic agent reviews against the style guide.

 • Brief → rendered pack: hours, not days